 Teachers are vital to the continued education and improvement of our society, and the teachers of the Yellowhammer State are no exception.
 If you're interested in carrying on the torch of this enriching career, read on to learn more about how to get started and how to improve your career outlook as an established teacher.

-There are many paths to becoming a teacher in Alabama, and they all begin with getting the proper education.
+There are many paths to becoming a teacher in Alabama, and most begin with getting the proper education.
 People who wish to teach in this state must earn at least a bachelor's degree in education or a related field, as well as complete a student teaching program.
 Aspiring teachers must also submit a completed application for a teaching license or credential, including a background check, fingerprints and passing scores on competency exams.

 Although Alabama does offer reciprocity with most other states, licensed teachers moving to Alabama should look into the guidelines to ensure that they have met all requirements for teaching positions in the state.
 There may be additional tests or education required, if the candidate's current professional certificate does not meet certain criteria.

 Curious about teaching salaries in Alabama?
 Learn more about them here.